nitishkohade/tv_shows/README.md

 ## Note

-While Styled Components are not required due to the use of Material UI they are included in this project as per specific request to complete this assignment
+While Styled Components are not required due to the use of Material UI they are included in this project as per specific request to complete this assignmentt